Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

-Runny eyes, sneezing, a snotty nose, gagging—many cats will at some point in their lives develop signs of cat flu or similar conditions.
+Runny eyes, sneezing, a snotty nose, gagging—at some point in their lives, cats develop signs of cat flu or similar conditions.
 There are several common upper respiratory tract (URT) diseases of cats, which can cause nasal (nose) and ocular (eye) symptoms.

 Many of these diseases are infectious, and most are preventable with routine vaccination.
 This article aims to help you differentiate the potential causes of your cat's problem and provides suggestions for managing chronic complications of cat flu.